Glacier Hiking Book

 swiftcurrent-glacier

-During this stretch the path becomes fairly narrow, and will have some very steep drop-offs.
-Soon you'll pass around a bend in the cliff known as the Devil's Elbow.
+During this stretch the path becomes fairly narrow, while passing over some very steep drop-offs.
+Soon you'll pass around a bend in the cliff known as the Devil's Elbow (see photo below).
 This is a fairly long stretch of trail where you'll have to exercise caution and pay close attention to your footing.
-If you have vertigo, or if you have a fear of heights, you may want to consider another hike.
+If you have vertigo, or a fear of heights, you may want to consider another hike.

 devils-elbow